xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

       (i)  to implement the investigated behavior upon drop-out and (ii) to develop the DCV settings of all successor states.

-In constrast to 'DCV', the set of variables in 'RV(i)' must be concrete.
+In contrast to 'DCV', the set of variables in 'RV(i)' must be concrete.
 Instead of the loose statement 'all variables related to input position storage', the specific variables must be specified.